I may earn a commission from links in this post. Thank you!

 The appeal of this pocket mirror is in the unique styling, guaranteed to attract compliments.
 Reassuringly weighty metal decorated with silver plate, hand-painted ceramic, and rhinestones.

-These make great gifts or favors.
+These make a great wedding gift or favors – buy in bulk for bridesmaids.
 In real life they are prettier and somehow more “classy” looking than they appear in the pictures.
 They also arrive beautifully packaged with a box and velvet pouch.
-And if the “sugar skull” look doesn’t appeal, there are lots of different designs here.
+And if the “sugar skull” look doesn’t appeal, there are lots of different designs here, for teenage girls to grandmas.

 Don’t do it.
-They all use cheap plastic mirrors and I can’t recommend any of them.
+Budget mirrors all use cheap plastic materials, including the reflective surface, and I can’t recommend any of them.

 Compact Glamour through the Ages